-The scope of this paper is limited to establishing the foundations for statistical causal modeling with cyclic SCMs (Figure 9 in Appendix A.5 in the Supplementary Material shows an overview of how SCMs relate to other causal graphical models).
-For a detailed discussion of causal reasoning, causal discovery and causal prediction with cyclic SCMs we refer the reader to other literature [e.g., 58, 59, 61, 14, 27, 28, 21].
-Several recent results (generalizations of the do-calculus, adjustment criteria and an identification algorithm) for modular SCMs [19, 20] directly apply to the subclass of simple SCMs, as well.
-Finally, many causal discovery algorithms that have been designed for the acyclic case also apply to simple SCMs with no or only minor changes [47, 44].
+The scope of this paper is limited to establishing the foundations for statistical causal modeling with cyclic SCMs (Figure 3 in Appendix A.4 of the Supplementary Material [6] shows an overview of how SCMs relate to other causal graphical models).
+For a detailed discussion of causal reasoning, causal discovery and causal prediction with cyclic SCMs we refer the reader to other literature (e.g., [13, 20, 24, 25, 55, 57, 58]).
+Several recent results (generalizations of the do-calculus, adjustment criteria and an identification algorithm) for modular SCMs [18, 19] directly apply to the subclass of simple SCMs, as well.
+Finally, many causal discovery algorithms that have been designed for the acyclic case also apply to simple SCMs with no or only minor changes [41, 44].

-Overview Figure 1 gives an overview of the different objects that can be constructed from an SCM and the different mappings between them.
-For pairs of mappings between the objects with the names in bold we prove commutativity results which are summarized in Table 1.
+Overview.
+Figure 1 gives an overview of the different objects that can be constructed from an SCM and the different mappings between them.
+For pairs of mappings between the objects with the names in bold, we prove commutativity results which are summarized in Table 1.